Skip to Content Top

 What Is Air Sealing an Attic?
 Efficiency & Benefits

 Discover the main signs that an attic needs sealing!
-Drafty rooms and excessive dust represent two tell-tale signs of an air leakage.
+Drafty rooms and excessive dust represent two tell-tale signs of air leakage.
 Air sealing an attic offers several crucial benefits to homeowners, including cleaner indoor air and lower energy bills.
 But what does air sealing an attic entail?
-And is it worth it or not?
+And is it worth it?

 What Is Attic Air Sealing?

-Attic air sealing is one of the best opportunities to save energy in existing homes because attics are easily accessible, serve as a critical interface between conditioned and unconditioned spaces, and contain cracks, holes, and penetrations.
+Attic air sealing is one of the best opportunities to save energy in existing homes because attics are easily accessible, are a critical interface between conditioned and unconditioned spaces, and contain cracks, holes, and penetrations.

 Attic air sealing involves using spray foam, caulk, metal flashing, rigid foam, and weather stripping to plug holes and fill cracks where air might escape.
 Sealing an attic will improve a home’s comfortability, air quality, and energy efficiency.